TheTechRobo/goodiecommand/README.md

 #  Word of warning
 `install` will only work on Debian-based package systems.
 (In case you don't know what that is, type `dpkg` in the terminal.
 If it says "dpkg: command not found" or similar, you don't have a Debian package system.
 If it shows a long list of stuff, you most likely have a Debian package system.

+ **THIS IS NOT RECOMMENDED!!!
+IT MAY OVERWRITE SYSTEM FILES AND ON TOP OF THAT IT'S OUTDATED AND NOT TESTED ENOUGH**

 Thanks for using!
+ **THIS IS NOT RECOMMENDED!!!
+IT MAY OVERWRITE SYSTEM FILES AND ON TOP OF THAT IT'S OUTDATED AND NOT TESTED ENOUGH**